behrami/react-complete-guide/README.md

 # About

-I am learning react by building a expense calculator
+I am learning react by building an expense calculator

 # Getting Started with Create React App